fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/rules-for-absent-data.md

 > data.
 Data items that were included in the previous version of the
 > flight plan and have not been included in the Flight Plan Update will
 > remain unchanged.
 This means that a mechanism is required to identify
-> when a flight plan data item is to be deleted.”*
+> when a flight plan data item is to be deleted.*

 <ul>This use of nil is only appropriate for non-repeating elements.
 As
      explained in the Implementation Guidance, repeating elements must